PrincetonUniversity/lucid/AEC_README.md

 }
 dpt: Done
 ```
+The test should complete near-instantaneously.
 If you do not see any obvious error messages, the test was successful.
 * For a most comprehensive test, run `make test`.
 If you see a linker error (only observed when hosting the VM on a windows machine), delete the [ART]/_build directory on the host machine and try again.
 If the tests are successful, the last two
-lines of the output should have two empty lists, i.e.
+lines of the output should be:

 ```
-Errors: []
+Errors: ['bad_ordering.dpt']
 Diffs: []
 ```
-If either the Errors or Diffs list is nonempty, something went wrong.
+The tests should complete quickly (well under a minute to finish all of them).
+If either the Errors or Diffs list doesn't match the above output, then something went wrong.

 ## Claims in the paper:
 Our paper makes two types of claims: claims that we support certain language features, and claims about